 - $3.00 shipping and handling for mailed copies

-An email will be sent after receipt of your audio request with a quote for the fees and explanations of the options avaialble to pay the fees.
+An email will be sent after receipt of your audio request with a quote for the fees and explanations of the options available to pay the fees.
 All fees must be paid in full before copies are made.
-Payment of the fees can be made by cash, check, cashier check, money order, Visa or Mastercard in person or over the phone through the accounting department.
+Payment of the fees can be made by cash, check, cashier check, money order, Visa or MasterCard in person or over the phone through the accounting department.

 When should I receive my audio copy?

 Generally, copies are processed within seven to ten (7 - 10) business days after receipt of payment.
 Requests are processed in the order they are received.
 Payment in full must be received before the request is processed.